Drunken boxing: Written records

 The earliest written reference to drunken boxing is probably in the classic novel Water Margin, in which the Song dynasty rebel Wu Song is depicted as a master of drunken boxing.

 In the kung fu manual "Boxing Classic" (拳經 (quán jīng)) from the 18th century, Shaolin monks are described as practicing the style of eight drunken immortals boxing.
 This style is described as a technical derivative of ditangquan.

 Unwritten records

 The bayingquan (八影拳 (Bāyǐngquán)) lineage from Henan attributes its wine boxing to the Shaolin Kung Fu style.

 Hung Ga lineages stemming from Wong Fei-hung attribute their drunken boxing to So Chan.

 Styles

-Drunken boxing is not a single martial art with an established lineage and hierarchy, but rather a group of loosely related kung fu styles.
-In this respect, drunken boxing could also be understood as a phenomenon within kung fu.
-Furthermore, drunken boxing rarely appears as a complete and independent system, but rather as an advanced feature within a broader system.
+Drunken boxing is not a single martial art with an established lineage and hierarchy but rather a group of loosely related kung fu styles.
+In this respect drunken boxing could also be understood as a phenomenon within kung fu.
+Furthermore, drunken boxing rarely appears as a complete and independent system but rather as an advanced feature within a broader system.
 A martial art may include a few drunken boxing techniques, one or more drunken boxing forms, a complementary drunken boxing fighting tactic, or a more developed drunken boxing sub-system.
-A great variety of kung fu schools have drunken styles, but the two major schools are the Buddhist and Daoist styles:
+A great variety of kung fu schools have drunken styles, but the two major schools are the Buddhist and Taoist styles: